Team-GhostLand/GhostLand7/README.md

 - [ ] Enabling Planet Curvature in Distant Horizons does nothing
 - [x] With Panoramics seemingly completely cooked, we have nothing to make a main menu panorama for Fancy Menu with. *(fixed: found [this thing](https://modrinth.com/mod/panorama-screenshot) - not yet in the pack, since we're not doing any FancyMenu stuff yet)*
 - [x] Small Ships' boats made from wood from WilderWilds don't have textures *(fixed: removed WilderWilds)*
-- [x] WW's panorama texturepack keeps enabling itself against our will any time the packs change (and causes Missing Texture glitches whenever we disable it (ie. set it to the state it's *supposed to* be in) if its panorama was loaded before) *(fixed: moved it to the bottom of the list, practically disabling it)*
+- [x] WW's panorama texturepack keeps enabling itself against our will any time the packs change (and causes Missing Texture glitches whenever we disable it (ie. set it to the state it's *supposed to* be in) if its panorama was loaded before) *(fixed: removed WilderWilds)*
 - [x] Can't join the server 💀 *(fixed: Somewhere along the mess that was 2a28, 2a29 and 2a30 - this bug has vanished.
 Now you can join.
 It even takes you all the way to the Origins screen!)*
 - [x] Can't join the server at first becasue Twilight Forest complains about stuff; I have to get kicked and join again, after it's finished complaining *~~(note: this might be, in some way, related to an issue \~~that I've been ignoring for now (becasue it lowkey works like an accitential security feature 💀)~~~ that TwF sometimes just randomly screams `Exception occurred in netty pipeline`, whenever server-seeker (Which, btw, WON'T BLOODY LEAVE US ALONE - does this stupid script-kiddie not have any flags to set to not auto-retry on modded servers?
 Bro, let it go!
 Unless you actually manage to find this repo, there's no chance of you just brute-forcing a ~300 characters-long password, where each character has ~118000 states - becasue that's what our modlist effectively becomes in this context.) tries to join)*~~ *(fixed: that's... uhhh...
 No longer happening.
 I dunno why.
 Maybe it only happens some times?)*
 - [x] The server spends too long loading players when they join, causing Watchdog to crash it *(fixed: bumped watchdog to 5min)*